 Some skaters say they keep their trucks tight because it helps them do tricks easier.
 Now, that’s ok if they’re skating better that way.
-But if you prefer stylish landings rather than tic tac-ing all over the place, go loose.
+But if you prefer stylish landings rather than tic-tac-ing all over the place, go loose.

 When to Keep Your Trucks Loose

 Are you into longboard cruising?
 You need your wheels large and soft, and your trucks loose.
-When you’re travelling 30 mph down a street full of sharp bends and twists, you need trucks that aren’t too tight under your feet.
+When you’re traveling 30 mph down a street full of sharp bends and twists, you need trucks that aren’t too tight under your feet.
 Such trucks allow for better carving and turning.